Galveston County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: Upon your arrest, you likely received a temporary driving permit.
-This permit is valid until the date of your ALR hearing or until the 40th day after your arrest if you didn't request a hearing.
+After the DUI arrest, you should have received a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension period begins.

 If You Refused Testing